Leaderboard

 5 points

-0z EPS snow mean not shying away from spreading the "white gold" from north to south...#blocking Enjoy the Indian Summer wx thats on tap for this weekend, bc we are about to get a real taste of winter post Vet's Day.
+20. 0z EPS snow mean not shying away from spreading the "white gold" from north to south...#blocking Enjoy the Indian Summer wx thats on tap for this weekend, bc we are about to get a real taste of winter post Vet's Day.
 All the models are locking in on a colder/wintry pattern for the eastern CONUS for the 2nd half of November.
 I sure as heck am going to finish up all my chores outdoors this weekend.
 It'll feel real nice with sunny skies and low 60's in the forecast.
 The fall colors are exploding in my neighborhood and actually rather vibrant.
-Great wx to see the last of the colors before the wind/storm later next week.5 points
+Great wx to see the last of the colors before the wind/storm later next week.

 4 points